Introduction

 Months 12 to 24

-One year after my injury, I felt certain that returning to my previous professional role as an IT security consultant was unrealistic.
+One year after my injury, I felt certain that returning to my previous professional role as an IT security consultant was unattainable.
 However, I did need a work-related purpose, so I involved myself in various volunteering roles.
 I’ve since learned that this is a recovery approach which goes by the name vocational rehabilitation.

 My volunteering journey turned out to be the most personally rewarding activity of my life.
 My eventual return to professional work was a wonderful by-product, rather than a planned objective.